Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Prior Work

 \section{Prior Work}

 The majority of prior research focuses on the lateral resolution of 2D THz images, where the Lucy-Richardson deconvolution algorithm~\cite{lucy1974iterative,richardson1972bayesian} is one of the most frequently used methods.
+Knobloch\etal~\cite{knobloch2002medical} firstly applied Lucy-Richardson deconvolution on THz images.
 Xu\etal~\cite{xu2014high} proposed a THz time-domain spectroscopy (THz-TDS) image high-resolution reconstruction model incorporating a 2D wavelet decomposition and a Lucy-Richardson deconvolution to reconstruct a high-resolution THz image from four low-resolution images and to reconstruct a high-resolution image from single degraded 2D low-resolution image.
 Li\etal~\cite{li2008super} proposed to use the Lucy-Richardson deconvolution algorithm for a coherent THz 2D imaging system.
 Ding\etal~\cite{ding2010high} used the Lucy-Richardson deconvolution for a THz reflective 2D imaging system.

 In addition to a 2D deconvolution algorithm, Hou\etal~\cite{hou2014enhancing} proposed a method to enhance THz image quality by applying a Finite Impulse Response Filter in time domain.
 Ahi and Anwar~\cite{ahi2016developing} proposed a deconvolution method based on their THz image generation model for a THz far-field 2D imaging system.
 Xie\etal~\cite{xie2013adaptive} proposed to use a Markov Random Field (MRF) model for THz superresolution.